|

 numbers.

-The first and most striking characteristic of the data is the overall
+The Population The first and most striking characteristic of the data is the overall

 distribution of the numbers' occurrences.
 Instead of the uniform distribution